linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 ## Main Menu

-On the main menu, you can open files/folders, switch window themes, view help manual and get more information about Movie.
+On the main menu, you can open files/folders, switch window themes, view help manual, and get more information about Movie.
 ### Settings

-You can set the basic information, shortcut keys and subtitles.
+You can set the basic information, shortcut keys, and subtitles.

 #### Basic Settings